neilfoxcroft/mm-sb-kotlin-api/README.md

 4. Build the application using Gradle Kotlin.
 5. Run the application using the generated JAR file or through your IDE.

+This repository includes a Postman collection named accounts-service.postman_collection, which contains a set of endpoints useful for testing the accounts service.

 ## Outstanding Items

 While the service is functional, there are still some areas for improvement and additional features to be implemented: